 William SPEARS – SPEERS, born Somerset England, he arrived in NSW as a private with the NSW Corps aboard the Earl Cornwallis in 1801.
 In Sydney he had common law relationship with Sarah Robinson (convict Earl Cornwallis 1801), they had two children.

 He was assigned to Norfolk Island arriving aboard HMS Buffalo in May 1803 as a private in the NSW Corps, Sarah Robinson remained in Sydney.
-Also aboard HMS Buffalo was his future wife Mary Coleman/Howe, who gave birth to birth to a son Jame How in Mar 1804.
+Also aboard HMS Buffalo was his future wife Mary How/e, who had been with William Coleman of the NSW Corps.
+Both William Spears and Mary How/e arrived in NSW aboard the Minerva in 1800.
+She gave birth to birth to a son James How in Mar 1804, with William Spears recorded at the father.
 Continue reading

 He enlisted into the NSW Corps in 1800 Sydney.
 He arrived on Norfolk Island aboard HMS Porpoise in January 1801, serving with the102nd Foot Regiment on Norfolk Island until his departure aboard the Lady Nelson in March 1810.
 Continue reading